 Making a Complaint Against ICE Futures Europe

-As an investment exchange recognised under Part XVIII of the Financial Services and Markets Act 2000, the Exchange is required to put in place effective arrangements for the investigation and resolution of complaints arising in connection with the performance of, or failure to perform, any of its regulatory functions.
-These arrangements must include procedures for a complaint to be fairly and impartially investigated by a person independent of the Exchange and for that person to report on the result of his investigation to both the Exchange and the complainant.
+As a recognised investment exchange under the Financial Services and Markets Act 2000 (“FSMA”), ICE Futures Europe (the “Exchange”) must put in place effective arrangements for the investigation and resolution of complaints arising in connection with the performance of, or its failure to perform, any of its regulatory functions (any such matter, a “Complaint”).
+These arrangements must include procedures for a Complaint to be fairly and impartially investigated by a person independent of the Exchange (the “Investigator”) and for the Investigator to report on the result of his investigation to both the Exchange and the person making the Complaint (“Complainant”).
+The arrangements must also confer on the Investigator the power to recommend, if appropriate, that the Exchange: (i) makes a compensatory payment to the Complainant; and/or (ii) remedies the matter complained of.

 Complaints Resolution Procedures